easonchai/hacktoberfest-challenge-1/README.md

 - Have fun and support other open source projects!

 ## Fixed ✅
+- Bug on create() -> email query commented + element not inserted on database properly :D
 - [x] Example fix, copy this as a template!

 ## Getting Started 🗺️